RomanSolomatin/MCS/README.md

 <i>This project is NOT meant to be a one-to-one remake of Jedi Outcast/Jedi Academy, but as mentioned above, it focuses on the combat systems of those games.
 Specifically, a free-flowing sword melee and movement system (including acrobatics) which may be used in any setting.</i>

-<b>Current State of the Project:</b>

-The project is currently in the prototype stage.
+This project is currently in the prototype stage.
 For multiplayer, it has a very basic menu system for the client to connect to a dedicated server via IP address (local host or Internet).
 Basic movement and combat are implemented using animations (mostly) from Jedi Outcast.
 In short, there is still a lot of work to be done.

 How to Contribute
 -